Table of Contents Contents

 - File your return to the CRA.
 Be sure to include your completed Schedule 6 forms if you’re mailing it in.

-You don't have to wait for tax season; the CRA can give eligible Canadians up to 50% of the benefit as an advance payment.
-The CWB advance payment dates for 2024 are:
+he CRA can give eligible Canadians up to 50% of the benefit as an advance payment.
+The CWB advance payment dates for the 2025 benefit period are:

 There are two ways to request advance payment:

-- Log into your CRA account and complete the Canada Workers Benefit advance payments application.
+- Log in to your CRA account and complete the Canada Workers Benefit advance payments application.

 - Fill out the Canada Workers Benefit payments application (Form RC201) and then mail it to the Sudbury Tax Centre.
 Remember to complete Part 3 of the form if you want to apply for the disability supplement.
-The form needs to be in by August 31 and you only need to send one application if you and your spouse or common-law partner are both eligible for the CWB.
+The form needs to be in by August 31, and you only need to send one application if you and your spouse or common-law partner are both eligible for the CWB.

-Can I get a loan while receiving the Canada Workers Benefit?
+Can I Get a Loan While Receiving the Canada Workers Benefit?

-The CWB can actually increase your chances of getting a loan as lenders see the benefit as income.
+The CWB can actually increase your chances of getting a loan, as lenders see the benefit as income.
 Take a look at this article for more information on loan options and how to get a CWB loan from a lender you can trust.